FirelightWP/easy-fancybox/readme.txt

 - FacetWP, Gravity Forms and TablePress compatibility
 - More styling options: rounded corners, inline content background and text colors
 - More automatic popup options: triggered by URL hash, first link by media type, hide popup after first visit
-- Pass dedicated light box setting per media link via link class (see [Metadata instructions in the FAQs](https://wordpress.org/plugins/easy-fancybox#how%20do%20i%20show%20content%20with%20different%20sizes%3F))
+- Pass dedicated light box setting per media link via link class (see [Metadata instructions](https://firelightwp.com/wordpress-lightbox-docs/pro-meta-data-how-to-use-different-parameters-per-link/))
 - More elastic (easing) popup effects on open and close
 - Show/hide image title on mouse hover
 - Fine-tune media link and gallery autodetection to match your theme source markup to allow galleries per post for example

-For these additional features, you need to install the **[Pro extension](https://premium.status301.com/downloads/easy-fancybox-pro/)** alongside this free plugin.
+For these additional features, you need to install the **[Pro extension](https://firelightwp.com/easy-fancybox-pro/)** alongside this free plugin.

 = Contribute =